KeyWgh/keywgh.github.io/about/about.md

 [comment]: <> FF0234(red) FF7902(orange) 1F70CB(blue)

-This is a personal website of Ganghua Wang, which is created by [Jekyll](https://jekyllrb.com/) and under construction.
+This is a personal website of Ganghua Wang, which is created by [Jekyll](https://jekyllrb.com/).

 ## Gallery